AscendingPassage.com HOME PAGE.

 of the Ptolemies, who constructed temples to the Egyptian deities

-consecrated to their worship.
+in several parts of Egypt.
 I saw no hieroglyphics on the

-There are large mounds of rubbish, and fragments of pottery, in
+There are large mounds of rubbish and fragments of pottery in

 this place.